 - i.
-Students who hold NRF funding for first-year master's studies in 2022, or first- or second-year doctoral studies in 2022, are not eligible to apply for funding as new students or first time applicants.
-Students in these categories are continuing students and must submit all required Progress Reports (PR) on the NRF Connect system by the stipulated cut-off date to receive funding for the 2023 academic year, as per the Conditions of Grant and NRF approved funding level; - ii.
-Individuals who registered for their masters' studies before July 2021; - iii.
-Individuals who registered for their doctoral studies before July 2020; - Individuals who registered for their honours study before July 2022 - v.
-Individuals who graduated from the 2021 academic year without numerical marks are not allowed to apply; - vi.
+Students who hold NRF funding for first-year master's studies in 2023, or first- or second-year doctoral studies in 2023, are not eligible to apply for funding as new students or first-time applicants.
+Students in these categories are continuing students and must submit all required Progress Reports (PR) on the NRF Connect system by the stipulated cut-off date to receive continued funding for the 2024 academic year, as per the Conditions of Grant and NRF approved funding level; - ii.
+Individuals who registered for their masters' studies before July 2022; - iii.
+Individuals who registered for their doctoral studies before July 2021; - iv.
+Individuals who registered for their honours study before July 2023 - v.
+South African and permanent residents who graduated from South African institutions from the 2021 academic year onwards, without numerical marks are not allowed to apply; - vi.
 Individuals that already hold a degree for the same level at which they intend studying, are not eligible to apply, e.g., individuals that hold a postgraduate diploma qualification may not apply for DSI-NRF Postgraduate Student Funding for honours studies; - vii.
 Individuals who de-registered from a degree and are applying for funding for the same level may apply, however the first date of registration for the original degree will be taken into account when determining the eligible period for NRF funding; - viii.
-Individuals who will be in their pre-proposal year in 2023 should not apply for DSI-NRF Postgraduate Student Funding for the pre-proposal year.
+Individuals who will be in their pre-proposal year in 2024 should not apply for DSI-NRF Postgraduate Student Funding for the pre-proposal year.
 In the case where a master's or doctoral programme includes a pre-proposal registration year prior to the first year of the programme, the NRF will not fund the pre-proposal year.
-The pre-proposal year will not be counted as a first year of registration for the degree; - ix.
+The pre-proposal year will not be counted as a first year of registration for the degree;

+- ix.
 Individuals who intend to register for, or who are studying for a 100% master's by coursework, professional master's or professional doctoral degree, may not apply for DSI-NRF Postgraduate Student Funding.
 Further clarification of the professional degrees may be obtained from the Higher Education Qualifications Sub-Framework (HEQSF) approved by the Department of Higher Education and Training (DHET); - x.
 Individuals who will be in contractual or permanent employment, whether salaried or unpaid, that exceeds 12 hours of work per week, while pursuing honours, master's or doctoral studies may not hold DSI-NRF Postgraduate Student Funding for full-time studies.
 The above-mentioned 12 hours of work per week only applies to the institutional students' academic services such as teaching, tutorials and assistance or demonstration duties during the year of study; - xi.
-Individuals that are on sabbatical leave from their current employment may not apply for DSI-NRF Postgraduate Student Funding;

-- xii.
-Individuals who intend to study towards a Postgraduate Diploma or Postgraduate Certificate in Education and any postgraduate qualification that does not entail research as a core component; - xiii.
-Students pursuing an undergraduate degree irrespective of the degree that they are enrolled for.
+Individuals that are on sabbatical leave from their current employment may not apply for DSI-NRF Postgraduate Student Funding; - xii.
+Individuals, including BTech qualification holders, who intend to study towards a Postgraduate Diploma or Postgraduate Certificate in Education and any postgraduate qualification that does not entail research as a core component; - xiii.
+Students pursuing an undergraduate degree irrespective of the degree that they are enrolled for; - xiv.
+Students who are currently nominated under a grantholder's NRF research grant with a zero value, are not eligible to apply for extension support; and - xv.
+Students who will be registered for two or more degrees simultaneously regardless of NQF exit levels per degree.